ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 It can scan your code for security issues like sql injection or path traversal vulnerabilities.

 You might be thinking that nice but how do I figure out how to solve it?
-They have a data flow that shows you the entry point and method invocation of the vulnerability.
+They have a data flow that shows you the entry point and method invocation of the vulnerability, which shows you the entire stack path to the vulnerability in your source code.
 Which shows you the entire stack path to the vulnerability in your source code.
 This helps you in assessing what the impact of a vulnerability is and how urgent you need to provide a patch for it.
 (method that is publicly accessible vs library code that isn't used)